S.Korea widens public access to virus self-test kits amid surge - Up News Info

 SEOUL — South Korea granted conditional approval on Friday that will allow the public to use two coronavirus self-test kits for the first time, as a surge in infections has rekindled calls to step up testing.

-The decision comes as South Korea grapples with a nationwide rise in cluster infections, spurring authorities to urge tougher enforcement of distancing rules to avert a fourth wave of the pandemic.
+The decision comes as a nationwide rise in cluster infections has prompted authorities to demand tougher enforcement of distancing rules to avert a fourth wave of the pandemic.

-The makers of the kits, SD Biosensor Inc and Humasis Co Ltd , were given three months to provide further clinical trial data on self-testing as a condition of the approval, the drug safety ministry said in a statement.
+The makers of the kits, SD Biosensor Inc and Humasis Co Ltd , got approval on condition that they provide further clinical trial data on self-testing within three months, the drug safety ministry said in a statement.

 Although the products have been available in European countries since last year, South Korea had limited their use to medical specialists.

-The kits could yield results within about 15 minutes, but with an accuracy of 90%, the ministry added, versus the 98% proven for industry-standard PCR tests and specialist-administered rapid tests.
+The kits could yield results within 15 minutes with an accuracy of 90%, the ministry added, versus the 98% proven for industry-standard PCR tests and rapid tests by specialists.

 “Despite the differences in accuracy, there is a need to use those kits as a supplementary tool,” Acting Prime Minister Hong Nam-ki told a daily meeting on virus fighting efforts.